godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

 .. note::

-    If you are using an external editor, open the script inside the Godot script editor so you can execute the function.
+    EditorScripts can only be run from the Godot script editor.
+If you are using an external editor, open the script inside the Godot script editor to run it.

 .. danger::